daq-tools/kotori/README.rst

 ***********
 Source code
 ***********
-The source code is currently hosted on GitHub at https://github.com/zerotired/kotori.
+The source code is hosted on GitHub at https://github.com/zerotired/kotori.
 We are happy to receive contributions and any other feedback, please use the issue tracker on GitHub.